Today’s we’re sharing a DIY front door mat tutorial…

-Come and knock on our door, our doormat’s waiting for you…Welcome to the Nest!
+Come and knock on our door, our doormat’s waiting for you…welcome to the Nest!
 Today, we’re taking part in The Home Depot’s #DIYWorkshop.
 Our project?
-This fantastic DIY wooden door mat.
+This fantastic DIY wooden front door mat.

 You can make one too!

-Wooden DIY Doormat for Home Depot’s DIY Workshop
+Wooden DIY Front Door Mat for Home Depot’s DIY Workshop

-* This project was sponsored by Home Depot, but all opinions, cheesy 1980’s TV sitcom references and the like are all my own.
+* This front door matproject was sponsored by Home Depot, but all opinions, cheesy 1980’s TV sitcom references and the like are all my own.
 This post may contain affiliate links.
 Please read our full disclosure policy HERE.*

 This was such a fun DIY project.
 It took less than an hour to complete, plus a little extra for our fun paint job.
 You could make one too!
 This is one of the projects taught through Home Depot’s DIY workshop series.
 And these classes are offered at every store across the country.
 Plus, they are open to people of ALL skill levels.
 No professional license to operate power tools required 🙂

 Here’s the DIY front door mat video synopsis:

 Home Depot has three types of workshops: Do-It-Yourself (DIY), Do-It-Herself (DIH), and even one exclusively for kids!!!
 The kids workshops are RIGHT up the alley for the three in this company.